OpenRLHF/OpenRLHF/README.md

 ### Performance Tuning Guide

 To achieve optimal performance, we recommend allocating more nodes to the vLLM Engine.
 For example, for a 70B model with 32 A100 GPUs, it is advised to allocate 16 A100 GPUs to the vLLM Engine, 8 GPUs to the Actor model, and the remaining 8 GPUs to the Critic model.
 Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref` options to merge nodes.
 Finally, you should increase the `rollout_micro_batch_size` (and minimize the TP size of vLLM engine) as much as possible.
 During the training phase, a larger `--micro_train_batch_size` is better and enable `--packing_samples`.
-When there are enough GPUs, please disable `--adam_offload`.
+When there are enough GPUs, please disable `--adam_offload` and enable `--overlap_comm`.
 For multi-nodes RLHF, please use `--vllm_sync_backend nccl` with vLLM 0.6.4+.

 ## Companies and Organizations using OpenRLHF